marcolinuz/keep-cool/README.md

-      b    -> cubic: speed increments quickly for lower temperatures, slowly for mid-range temperatures and fastly for high temperatures, this is a _Balanced compromise between the silent and conservative approaches -d         : enable debug mode, dump internal state and values -f         : run forever (runs as daemon)
+      b    -> cubic: speed increments quickly for lower temperatures, slowly for mid-range temperatures and fastly for high temperatures, this is a _Balanced compromise between the quiet and conservative approaches -d         : enable debug mode, dump internal state and values -f         : run forever (runs as daemon)
   -h         : prints this help